INDUSTRY REPORTS: CLI FUTURE OF LAW

 These insights make it possible to distinguish between perceived risk and actual experience.

-The data gathered will help inform how the profession connects around these issues, through evidence‑led industry roundtables across the CLI network later this year.
+The data gathered helps inform how the profession connects around these issues, through evidence‑led industry roundtables across the CLI network later this year.

 Privacy and confidentiality